eQuery/eQuery/README.md

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of jQuery, type the following:
+Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of eQuery, type the following:

 ```bash
 grunt
 ```

-The built version of jQuery will be put in the `dist/` subdirectory.
+The built version of eQuery will be put in the `dist/` subdirectory.

 ### Modules (new in 1.8)

-Starting in jQuery 1.8, special builds can now be created that optionally exclude or include any of the following modules:
+Starting in eQuery 1.8, special builds can now be created that optionally exclude or include any of the following modules:

 - ajax
 - css